Tobi Kahn: Exhibitions and public commissions

 In 2020, an outdoor sculptural installation consisting of 5 bronzes was installed on the East Falls campus of Jefferson University, Philadelphia, PA, as well as a 3-panel painting installed in the Ronson Building on that campus.
+A commission, YZKAR, bronze memorial lights using remaindered steel from the World Trade Center, were installed at The 9/11 Memorial Museum, NY as well as the Grey Art Museum-NYU.